 - 44 buildings

-- The Learning Commons, a 15,000-square-foot facility which opened in August 2014, houses academic support services -- the Writing and Resource Center, Career Development Center, Disability Services, Counseling and Wellness Center, Service Learning, and Student Success offices -- and University Advancement and Alumni Relations.
+- The Learning Commons, a 15,000-square-foot facility, houses academic support services—the Academic Support Center, Career Development Center, Disability Services, Counseling and Wellness Center, Service Learning, and Student Success offices—and University Advancement and Alumni Relations.

 - Resources of the recently expanded and renovated Regina Library include approximately 90,000 print volumes, over 45,000 e-books, and an extensive inter-library loan program.
 Students also have online access to more than 100 licensed research databases in the academic subjects covered by the Rivier curriculum.
 A reference librarian is available at the library for 92 hours each week, or via phone, e-mail, text, or chat.
 Group studies, quiet study areas, and a café are also available at the Library.